-The company follows the guidance of IAS 39 to determine when an available-for-sale equity investment is impaired.
+The company follows the guidance of IFRS 9 to determine when a fair value through other comprehensive income equity investment is impaired.
 This determination requires significant judgement.

-In determining the need to impair an available-for-sale investment, the company evaluates, among other factors, the duration and extent to which the fair value of an investment is less than its cost; and the financial health of and short-term business outlook for the investee, including factors such as industry and sector performance, changes in technology and operational and financing cash flow.
+In determining the need to impair the other comprehensive income equity instrument, the company evaluates, among other factors, the duration and extent to which the fair value of an investment is less than its cost; and the financial health of and short-term business outlook for the investee, including factors such as industry and sector performance, changes in technology and operational and financing cash flow.

-The company determines that available for sale equity instruments are impaired and recognised as such in profit or loss when there has been a significant or prolonged decline in the fair value below its cost.
+The company determines that fair value through other comprehensive income equity instruments are impaired and recognised as such in profit or loss when there has been a significant or prolonged decline in the fair value below its cost.
 The determination of what is significant or prolonged requires judgement.
 In making this judgement, the company evaluates, among other factors, the normal volatility in the fair value.
 In addition, the impairment may be appropriate when there is evidence of a deterioration in the financial health of the investee, industry or sector, or operational and financing cash flows or significant changes in technology.

-There is no evidence of impairment to be recognised, based on the increase of the MTN Group share price since initial recognition.
+There is no evidence of impairment of the MTN Group shares held by the Company at year end.